Friday, 21 May 2010

 Home Ground

-I grew up in the fallout of a radioactive chimney.
-Capper Pass, once one of the world’s largest tin smelters owned by Rio Tinto, operated on the outskirts of Hull between 1967 and 1991, when it was decommissioned.
-Some of the by-products pumped into the River Humber and the East Yorkshire air were toxic, carcinogenic and radioactive.
-Radioactive emissions from the Capper Pass Plant included Polonium 210.
-The Press referred to the imposing chimney as ‘Dante’s Inferno.'
+I grew up in the shadow of a radioactive chimney.
+Capper Pass, once one of the world’s largest tin smelters and owned by Rio Tinto, operated on the outskirts of Hull between 1967 and 1991, when it was decommissioned.
+Some of the by-products released into the River Humber and the East Yorkshire air were toxic, carcinogenic, and radioactive.
+Radioactive emissions from the Capper Pass plant included Polonium-210.
+The press referred to the imposing chimney as ‘Dante’s Inferno.’

-There was a high count of cancers among the residents of the surrounding area and the workers at Capper Pass.
-Tragically, many died long before their time as a result of the pollution.
-Even back in the early 70’s, lead and arsenic was found in cattle that grazed near Capper Pass, livestock and crops had to be condemned on several farms.
-It was thought the situation would cause public alarm should the fact become generally known.
-The environmental damage was widespread.
+There was a high incidence of cancer among the residents of the surrounding area and the workers at Capper Pass.
+Tragically, many lost their lives due to the pollution.
+Even as far back as the early 1970s, lead and arsenic were found in cattle that grazed near Capper Pass.
+Livestock and crops had to be condemned on several farms.
+It was believed that public awareness of the situation would cause alarm if the facts became widely known.
+The environmental damage was extensive.

-Despite the long reign of this invisible threat, the village next to Capper Pass where I grew up continues to thrive and inspire the likes of me with its dark bodies of water and impassable woods.
-These are my childhood haunts.
+Despite the long reign of this invisible threat, the village near Capper Pass where I grew up continues to thrive, inspiring the likes of me with its dark bodies of water and impassable woods.
+These places remain my childhood haunts.

 Carol Coiffait is a poet who lives in the village.
-I knew her when I was a child.
-We share the same sentiments about the movement of the water running through the village from the wolds, teeming with life, possibilities.
-How it has influenced our lives.
-My dreaming life often takes place in these old haunts, and I wonder whether the water pulls my dreaming self back there.
-Towed along by the undercurrent.
+I knew her as a child.
+We share the same sentiments about the movement of the water flowing through the village from the wolds, teeming with life and possibilities—how it has shaped our lives.
+My dreams often take me back to these old haunts, and I wonder if the water draws my dreaming self there, towing me along with its undercurrent.

-The chimney itself was rarely out of the line of sight, a peripheral stigma.
-I gazed at it sleepless nights from my bedroom window, the warning light blinking in the dark.
+The chimney itself was rarely out of sight—a peripheral stigma.
+On sleepless nights, I gazed at it from my bedroom window, the warning light blinking in the dark.
 Hypnotising.
-Personified in my childish imagination, I even toyed with the idea that it could read my mind.
+In my childish imagination, I personified the chimney and even toyed with the idea that it could read my mind.

-I wanted to capture the spirit of the place, somehow, as it has captured mine, and tell some of Welton's story - there are many stories here.
+I wanted to capture the spirit of this place, as it has captured mine, and share some of Welton's stories—there are many to tell.

-HOME GROUND is the final track on my album A Child’s Rumour and features the generously gifted clarinettist Robert Schuck, who is sadly no longer with us.
-The film shows my favourite childhood haunts and the remains of St Anne’s Well, which is another story altogether.
+Home Ground is the final track on my album A Child’s Rumour and features the immensely talented clarinettist Robert Schuck, who is sadly no longer with us.
+The film showcases my favourite childhood haunts and the remains of St Anne’s Well—though that is another story altogether.

 "Home Ground"